process-engine/documentation/andere-themen/cheat-sheet/messagebus/internal/README.md

 - checkResponsibleInstance-message

-  asks the process-engine if it is responsibel for that node
+  Asks the process-engine if it is responsible for that node.

   ```TypeScript
   {